Expanded Text source: Anonymous

 Introduction / History

 "Oh, this hand of mine!" said the young Birjia woman.
 She went on to explain in a matter of fact way, tenderly lifting her limply hanging left hand with the right one: "Last year I met with an accident and broke this hand.
 I don't have enough money to go to the town hospital.
 Initially there was pain, but now, not much, and I got used to working with one hand.
 You see, as well as that my husband passed away a few months ago, and I'm earning for the whole family."
 This Birjia woman, not in a position to afford medical treatment for her broken hand, had managed to live with it!

 Where are they located?

 Birjia, or Birgia, people are also known as the Bijori.
-They number about 5,500 and live mainly in Jharkahand, and some parts of Chhattisgarh.
+They live mainly in Jharkahand, and some parts of Chhattisgarh.
 They basically live in the interior of the forests and do not have proper access to the outside world; as a result they lack education and proper medical facilities.
 Their forest territory is inhabited by a lot of wild animals.
 The wild animals constantly pose a threat to their crops and their lives.

 What are their beliefs?

 Despite such a small population of Birjia, there are some Christians, the reason being their receptivity to the Gospel message.
 It is good to see some Birjia Christians working as pastors, reaching their own people with the Good News.
 There are also some cross-cultural evangelists.
 The people are very positive towards any Christian activity.
 One Birjia Christian is very interested in translating God's Word into his mother tongue.
 These people are in need of education, medical help and community development.
 A strong Birjia Christian community would be established only if God's Word is given to them in the language they can best understand - Birjia.